 - Update any information that has changed in the last year

-Before you schedule an appointment with a physician or create your account online to apply for medical marijuana in Connecticut, there are a few things you must be aware of:
+Before you schedule an appointment with a physician or create your account online to apply for medical marijuana in Connecticut, there are still a few things you must be aware of:

-- You are not allowed use it in any moving vehicle, a bus or school bus, in the workplace, on (or within 1,000 ft of) any school grounds, any university/college property (including dormitories) or in the presence of anyone under the age of 18.
+- You are not allowed to use marijuana in any moving vehicle (including a public bus), in the workplace, on (or within 1,000 ft of) any school grounds or any university/college property (including dormitories), or in the presence of anyone under the age of 18.

-- Marijuana cannot be given for palliative care if it endangers the health of anyone other than the patient or primary caregiver (i.e. if you are living with other people in your residence).
+- Marijuana cannot be given for palliative (preventative) care if it endangers the health of anyone other than the patient or primary caregiver (i.e. if you are living with other people in your residence).